isabella232/timed-advance/README.md

 This plug-in sets the field to auto-advance after a set period of time has passed, displaying that timer.
 It supports all five plug-in field types.

+If a respondent attempts to go back to a field with this plug-in that has already been completed, the field will auto-advance (unless parameter 4 is equal to `1`, and there was time left, see **Parameters** below).

 ## Default SurveyCTO feature support

 | Feature / Property | Support |